 Laughing Goat Coffeehouse

 The Laughing Goat, at 1709 Pearl St., hosts an eclectic variety of musical events every night of the week, including Wounded Bird on Jan.
 12 and Rabblefish every second Wednesday. www.thelaughinggoat.com.

 Longmont Symphony Orchestra

 Dec.
 15-16: The Messiah Sing-Along has been a holiday tradition in Boulder since 1983.
 It’s open to all, and the audience is invited (but not required) to sing along with the Boulder Messiah Chorale and Orchestra.
-7pm Saturday and 2pm & 7pm Sunday; organizers say the matinee is the most likely to sell out.
-At St. John’s Episcopal Church, 14th and Pine streets. www.messiahsingalong.org.
+5pm Saturday and 2pm & 7pm Sunday at St. John’s Episcopal Church, 14th and Pine streets.
+Organizers say the matinee is the most likely to sell out, so get tickets early at www.messiahsingalong.org.

 Nissi’s hosts live music several nights per week, and serves tapas and drinks.
 Shows start at 7:30pm and end around 9:30pm, 10pm on weekends.
-See the website for the winter/spring schedule, which includes Nelson Rangell, Girls On Top, Colcannon and Rebecca Folsom.
+See the website for the winter/spring schedule, which includes Nelson Rangell, Dueling Pianos, Girls on Top and Peter Kater.
 2675 North Park Drive, Lafayette.
 303-665-2757; www.nissis.com.

 Opera on Tap

 The not-for-profit Opera on Tap’s mission is to prove that opera doesn’t have to be pretentious, boring or expensive.
 Performances are in Boulder and Denver; check www.operaontap.com.

-Check the website calendar to see who’s playing at the three Oskar Blues locations: the original in Lyons at 303 Main St.; the Tasty Weasel Taproom in Longmont, 1800 Pike Road; and Oskar Blues Homemade Liquids and Solids in Longmont, the new Oskar Blues Boulder Taproom on the Pearl Street Mall. www.oskarblues.com.
+Check the website calendar to see who’s playing at the four Oskar Blues locations: the original in Lyons; the Tasty Weasel Taproom in Longmont; and Oskar Blues Homemade Liquids and Solids in Longmont, the new Oskar Blues Boulder Taproom on the Pearl Street Mall. www.oskarblues.com.

-Check www.bluegrass.com beginning December 1 for information about early ticket sales and camping reservations for Planet Bluegrass’s popular summer music festivals in Lyons and Telluride.
-They always sell out, so get your tickets well in advance.
+Dec.
+3-6: Check www.bluegrass.com in early December for info about ticket sales and camping reservations for Planet Bluegrass’s popular summer music festivals in Lyons and Telluride.
+They always sell out, so you’ll want to get tickets well in advance.
 Also, check after the first of the year for information about spring concerts in the Wildflower Pavilion.

 The Renaissance Project